-Timing, Classpath and Imports, Polyglot Magics, Defining New Magics.
+Timing, Classpath and Imports, Properties, Heap Size and other JVM parameters, Defining New Magics.

 Groovy Plotting and Charting¶

-Example and Interaction, Time Series and General APIs and Features, Category Plots and Bar Charts, Levels of Detail, Histograms, Heatmaps, Treemaps, Plot Actions, Plot Seamless Updates, 3D Visualization and Maps.
+Example and Interaction, Time Series and General APIs and Features, Category Plots and Bar Charts, Levels of Detail, Histograms, Heatmaps, Treemaps, Plot Actions, Plot Seamless Updates, Second Y Axis.